Definition of Reckless Driving

 The penalties available for reckless driving in Florida will depend on the number of prior offenses and the existence of property damage or personal injury.

-If there is serious bodily injury, Florida law upgrades the offense to a third degree felony, with penalties of up to 5 years in prison or 5 years probation, and a $5,000 fine.
+- Serious Bodily Injury- 3rd degree felony, with penalties of up to 5 years in prison or 5 years probation, and a $5,000 fine.

 Defenses to Reckless Driving

 There are many defenses available to contest a Reckless Driving charge in Florida.
 Some of the more common defenses include the following: